krokoreit/spConfig/README.md

 # spConfig Library

-This library provides the spConfig class for managing configuration values as well as read them from / save them to configuation files in C++.
+This library provides the spConfig class for managing configuration values as well as read them from / save them to configuration files in C++.

-It also provides the underlying spConfigBase class, which can be used to develop the same functionality in a context outside of standard C++.
-As an example of this, see ESPspConfig, which has been developed and written speficically for programming ESP32 MCUs in platformio and Arduino framework.

 When using the read() and save() functions, the configuration values will be read from / saved to a 'config.ini' file in the current folder.
 If available, values from the 'config-default.ini' file will be read before trying to read from 'config.ini'.
 Such a default configuration allows for an optional method of specifying factory defaults for settings to be changed on user level in the application.
 It also serves as an option to change the value of 'variables' without touching code, i.e. no need to recompile, just amend the config value and restart.

 Set optional path or change the extension ('ini') or filenames for 'config' and 'config-default' to determine the location and names of files used.
-Autosave is disabled by default, but when enbled, the spConfig object will check for changes to the configuration values and saves them automatically.
+Autosave is disabled by default, but when enabled, the spConfig object will check for changes to the configuration values and saves them automatically.

-ToDo: example

 The .cpp files in the /examples folder demonstrate the various options to use the functions.

+This library also contains the spConfigBase class, which can be used to develop the same functionality as spConfig in a context outside of standard C++.
+As an example of this, see ESPspConfig, which has been developed and written specifically for programming ESP32 MCUs in platformio and Arduino framework.

 Enjoy